gboehl/grgrlib/README.md

 from the cloned git folder.

 The toolbox is in alpha state.
 Operational, but (yet) not ready for public use and I am not ready to provide any support.
 However, please feel free to send me a message if you are interested working with it.

+The beta stage will involve considerable restructuration of packages and code.